 Independent schools in the United Kingdom

 The admission criteria for private schools vary from school to school.
-Children will be expected to attend an interview and pass an entrance exam for admission to most private schools in the United Kingdom.
+Children will be expected to attend an interview and pass an entrance exam for admission to most independent schools in the United Kingdom.

 Useful links